This page contains basic instructions to get started with your Rockset account. Using the Rockset console, you will learn to:

 Overview tab to begin.

-Choose an appropriate name, description (optionally), and choose "No Integration" as
+Choose an appropriate name, description (optionally), and in the

 You should now see a new collection in state